date-fns/date-fns/CONTRIBUTING.md

 ## How to Help?

 Help is always welcome.
-There are few areas where you can help:
+There are areas where you can help:

 - The core functionality (performance improvements, bug fixes, new features, etc.).